mozilla/MozDef/docs/source/alert_development_guide.rst

 Requirements:

 - Make sure you have the latest version of docker installed.
-- Known Issue: docker's overlayfs has a known issue, so you will need to go to Docker => Preferences => Daemon => Advanced and add the following key pair ("storage-driver" : "aufs")
+- Known Issues: docker's overlayfs has a known issue with tar files, so you will need to go to Docker => Preferences => Daemon => Advanced and add the following key pair ("storage-driver" : "aufs").
+You may also need to allow more than 2GB for docker depending on which containers you run.

 ::